Review of ultrasonic methods for monitoring, damage detection, and processing of lithium-ion batteries throughout their

-Biot's theory \cite{biot1956theory1,biot1956theory2} describes wave propagating in poroelastic media as consisting of three types of propagating bulk waves: a fast longitudinal wave (mainly transported by the solid skeleton), a slow longitudinal wave (caused by the relative movement between fluid and solid phases), and a shear wave.
+Biot's theory \cite{biot1956theory1,biot1956theory2} describes wave propagation in poroelastic media as consisting of three types of propagating bulk waves: a fast longitudinal wave (mainly transported by the elastic frame), a slow longitudinal wave (caused by the relative movement between fluid and elastic phases), and a shear wave in the elastic frame.
 These waves are illustrated in Fig.~\ref{fig:UnitCellLIBsPoroelastic}.A.
 Despite being strongly attenuated and dispersive, the slow wave offers unique sensitivity to changes in porosity, fluid content, and structural integrity.
 A more detailed development of the governing equations for wave propagation in poroelastic media is discussed in the Supplementary Material.

 Several works have employed poroelastic material modeling of wave propagation in LIBs, the most notable of which is the work by Gold et al.~\cite{gold2017probing}.
 Although Biot’s poroelastic model was only used in their work to estimate the propagation velocities of the three kinds of waves in the graphite electrodes of a LIB, they were the first to observe and discuss the existence and significance of the slow wave propagating in poroelastic materials in LIBs.
 Gold et al.~suggested that the slow wave is a key parameter to evaluate SOC, because signal amplitude (SA) and time of flight (TOF) of the slow wave were observed to be linearly correlated with SOC.